pramotesupnoi/python-string-sql/README.md

 SQL statements inside a single line of python code work as expected.
 Multiline SQL statements require an SQL comment `-- SQL` or `/* SQL */` as the same line as the opening triple quotes.
+The comment `-- PGSQL` (or `/* PGSQL */`) will use the postgres grammer definitions from [pgEidt](https://github.com/desoi/pgedit-textmate).

+## Acknowledgements

+The project was adpated from [es6-string-html](https://github.com/hanjingboo/es6-string-html).

+This project reuses the textmate grammar file from [pgEdit](https://pgedit.com/) which is distributed under a separate license.
+See the license file in `./syntaxes/pgedit/LICENSE`.